wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 Tuning a Turret Position Controller
 ===================================

-In this section, we will explain how to tune a simple position controller for a turret.
+In this section, we will tune a simple position controller for a turret.
 The same tuning principles explained below will work also for almost all position-control scenarios under no external loading (such as the force of gravity on an arm).

 Turret Model Description
 ------------------------